hirandesai/whatsapp-editor/README.md

 * italic: Allows user to select text and mark them as *Italic*
 * Strikethrough: Allows user to select text and mark them as ~Strikethrough~
 * Monospace: Allows user to select text and mark them as `Monospace`
+* Content: Allows developer to specify default text for converting to whatsapp type text.

 For more information see index.html file.